codeface-io/SwiftObserver/README.md

 ### Observables

 For objects to be observable, they must conform to `Observable`.

-You get *observables* in four ways:
+There are four ways to make these *observables*:

 1. Create a [*variable*](#variables).
 It's an `Observable` that holds a value and sends value changes.
 2. Create a [*mapping*](#mappings).
 It's an `Observable` that transforms *messages* from a *source observable*.
 3. Create a [*messenger*](#messengers).
 It's an `Observable` through which other objects communicate.
 4. Implement a [custom](#custom-observables) `Observable` by conforming to `CustomObservable`.

-You use all *observables* the same way.
-There are only three things to note about `Observable`:
+You use every `Observable` the same way.
+There are only three things to note:

-- Observing an `Observable` does not have the side effect of keeping it alive.
+1. Observing an `Observable` does not have the side effect of keeping it alive.
 Someone must own it via a strong reference.
-(Note that this won't prevent us from [observing with a chain of transformations](#ad-hoc-mapping) all in a single line.)
+(Note that you can still [observe with a chain of ad hoc transformations](#ad-hoc-mapping) all in a single line.)
-- The property `latestMessage` is of the type of *messages* the `Observable` sends.
-It typically returns the last *message* that was sent or a value that indicates that nothing changed.
-It's a way for clients to request (pull) the last or "current" *message* , as opposed to waiting for the `Observable` to send (push) the next. ([Combined observations](#combined-observations) also pull `latestMessage`.)
+2. The property `latestMessage` typically returns the last sent *message* or one that indicates that nothing changed.
+It's a way for clients to request (pull) the last or "current" *message*, in addition to waiting for the `Observable` to send (push) the next.
+[Combined observations](#combined-observations) also rely on `latestMessage`.
-- Typically, an `Observable` sends its *messages*  by itself.
+3. Typically, an `Observable` sends its *messages* by itself.
 But anyone can make it send  `latestMessage` via `send()` or any other *message* via `send(_:)`.

 # Memory Management